mvsampaio98/GProxemic-Navigation-System/README.md

 roslaunch pepper_nav square.launch
 ```

-After that initialize the basic navigation packages of ROS.
+After that, initialize the basic navigation packages of ROS.

 ```bash